uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

 Implementing this as a taskomatic QueueJob could be an option.
 The Queue Job is started and collect a list of candidates.
 A number of parallel workers can be specified to connect to every single server instance.

+## Account management on the Hub for the Reporting Databases of the managed Servers

+The Hub should create its own user on the Reporting Databases of the single Servers.
+As the Servers are managed with salt, we will write a state to create an account.

+The username and password are generated on the Hub and provided as pillar data.
+On the server the state take care of the existance of the account and the Hub can store the paramaters in its database under the system entry.

 # Drawbacks
 [drawbacks]: #drawbacks